opensim-org/opensim-core/DevelopmentProposals/template.md

 One or more performance tests may be required.

 ### Tests
 List and describe the tests that will be created.
-For example:

 For example:
 Programmatically create a few `TimeSeriesTable`s of `Quaternion`, write them to files, read those files back in and verify their contents.